-Free and reduced-price meals are available based on financial need or household situation.
+Some students are eligible for free and reduced-price meals based on financial need.
 Information about a student's participation is confidential.
-The district may share information such as a student's name and eligibility status to help enroll eligible children in Medicaid or the state children's health insurance program (CHIP) unless the student's parent notifies the district that a student's information should not be disclosed.
+The district may share information such as a student's name and eligibility status to help enroll eligible children in Medicaid or the state children's health insurance program (CHIP) unless the student's parent requests the student's information not be disclosed.